Travellers by a well

 Collection of Protheroe (?), until 1810; included in the sale of property of the 6th Earl of Coventry and others, Christie’s, London, 16-17 February 1810 (sold 17 February), no. 94 as Jan Both (style of); bought by Sale (?); collection of Verdi Killicoat Burmeister (1894–1956), Unley, Adelaide, South Australia, by 1956; by whom bequeathed to the Art Gallery of South Australia, 1956; subsequently sold, Theodore Bruce (auction house), Adelaide, 14 June 1957, lot no. undetermined; bought from this sale by Dr John Orde Poynton (1906–2001); his collection, Melbourne, 1957–80; by whom donated, through The Art Foundation of Victoria, to the NGV, 1980.

-Objects from the bequest were deemed unsuitable for the Art Gallery and, with the agreement of the family (possibly sister Daisy Maud Salotti, nee Burmeister, d.
+Objects from the bequest were deemed unsuitable for the Art Gallery of South Australia (then known as National Gallery of South Australia) and, with the agreement of the family (possibly sister Daisy Maud Salotti, nee Burmeister, d.
 1970), were sold at auction.
-Some pictures were retained, including Flemish, Peasants dancing, oil on panel, Bequest of V. K. Burmeister, 1957; a portrait of Louis XIV; Quayside, by Frances Hodgkins.
+Some pictures were retained including a Flemish wood panel painting; a portrait of Louis XIV, and Quayside, by Frances Hodgkins.
 See Bulletin of the National Gallery of South Australia, vol. 18, no. 4, 1957.